Azure/azure-functions-sql-extension/test/README.md

    ```
    npm install -g azurite
    ```
-3. A local SQL Server instance or an Azure SQL Database - This is used by tests to verify that data is correctly added/fetched from the database when a test Function is run.
+3. A SQL Server instance - This is used by tests to verify that data is correctly added/fetched from the database when a test Function is run.
 You just need the server to be up and running, the tests will create the database and tables which will be cleaned up afterwards.

      ### Local Install
      To use a SQL Server installation, ensure `localhost` is available for connection via integrated security.